solhuebner/PCA9685-Arduino/README.md

 // outputs of the IC and PWM output pins, which is useful when powering LEDs.
 The V+ rail
 // of most breakouts can connect through a 10v 1000μF decoupling capacitor, typically
 // already installed on most breakouts, which can reduce voltage spikes and ground bounce
-// when many channel devices are connected together.
+// during phase shifts at the start/end of the PWM high phase when many channel devices
+// are connected together.
+See https://forums.adafruit.com/viewtopic.php?f=8&t=127421 and
+// https://forums.adafruit.com/viewtopic.php?f=8&t=162688 for information on installing
+// a decoupling capacitor if need arises.

 // Output-not-enabled/active-low-OE-pin=HIGH driver output mode (see datasheet Section
 // 7.4 concerning correct usage of OUTNE).